bobbycomet/Griffin-Linux-Landing-Page/README.md

 ## Hardware and drivers: Gaming and performance

-**Griffin Hub** houses Controller Hub, CPU Hub, GPU Hub, and WiFi Hub in one place — and is also where Wine/Proton support now lives, following the retirement of the standalone WinBridge tool.
+**Griffin Hub** houses Controller Hub, CPU Hub, GPU Hub, and WiFi Hub in one place.
+Following the retirement of the standalone WinBridge tool, Wine automation was dropped.
 WinBridge's Wine automation didn't scale the way it needed to, so that work is being folded into Griffin Hub instead.

 - **Dashboard** has graphs, temps, and more.
 This is an at-a-glance dashboard and does not replace KDE's system monitor.
 - **System Tune** wraps Steam with Gamemode, Gamescope, and Mangohud; no per-game launch options required.
 Backs up your original Steam executable so changes are always reversible.
 Sentry v3 and Kernel Autotune settings are both configurable here, in one place.